Moody Awori: Personal life

 Moody Arthur Awori was born in Butere the capital of the former Butere/Mumias District to Canon Jeremiah Awori and Mariamu Awori.
 He was one of their 16 children, a good number of whom went on to hold different senior positions in politics, medicine, and other sectors.

 Awori's eldest brother, Musa, died of a snake bite in infancy.
 His older brother, W.W.W.
 Awori, served on the Legislative Council in the 1950s.
-His younger brother Aggrey Awori is a politician in Uganda who came third in the presidential elections of 2001.
+His younger brother Aggrey Awori was a politician in Uganda who came third in the presidential elections of 2001.
 His sister, Mary Okelo, is a founder and CEO of the Makini Schools.

 His brother, Professor Nelson Wanyama Awori, led the team that carried out black Africa's first successful kidney transplant which was performed at Nairobi Hospital in 1978.
 Another brother, Hannington Ochwada Awori, was one of the pioneer civil engineers in Kenya.

 Moody Awori attended Mang'u High School, and later joined Kakamega School.
 Subsequently, he studied at Makerere University in Uganda.
 He is a devout Roman Catholic.